 We are regularly recognized as leaders in the biotechnology industry.
 We also receive recognition and awards for our overall performance as a company, our dynamic workplace culture, our contributions to the community and our patient advocacy.
 Here are some of our most recent achievements.

-In June 2016, Computerworld ranked Genentech No. 3 among large companies on its list of the “100 Best Places to Work in IT.”
-This is Genentech’s eighth year on the list.
-Genentech was also ranked No. 1 overall for employee benefits.
+In June 2017, Computerworld ranked Genentech number 8 among large companies on its list of the “100 Best Places to Work in IT.”
+This is Genentech’s ninth year on the list.
+Genentech was also ranked number 3 overall for employee benefits.

 To select and rank the top workplaces for IT professionals, Computerworld surveyed more than 450 companies about compensation, promotions, turnover, professional development opportunities, workplace culture, employee benefits and diversity among their IT staff.
 In a separate employee survey, the IT staff at each company were asked to rate their satisfaction with several key aspects of their jobs and workplaces.